 Avoidable churn is caused by factors that you have the power to change.
 It’s among these customers you’ll find relevant insights when seeking to prevent churn or increase retention.

 Related to the automotive industry, a customer falling under this classification may have experienced repeat repairs, is now using unauthorized workshops and will likely not consider the same brand for the next car purchase.

 No business has no churn.
 There will always be churn to some extent, and you cannot always do something about it.
 This is called unavoidable churn.

 For example, a car owner might sell her car because she’ll never use a car again.
 She’s a lost customer but no longer a part of your potential customer base.

 Once you know and apply these definitions, you can define thresholds based on i.e. a customer experience score, allowing you to be even more clear on your customers’ expectations and classifications.

 The key takeaways from this article can be boiled down to a few main points.
-In a nutshell, it is all about preparation and proactiveness.
-Our research show that churn is usually caused by failing to get the basics right the first time; repeat repairs, difficulties booking an appointment and uncertain prices.
+In a nutshell, it’s all about preparation and proactiveness.
+Our research shows that churn is usually caused by failing to get the basics right the first time, repeat repairs, difficulties booking an appointment and uncertain prices.

 To fight churn, you must have a strategy that takes the whole customer journey into consideration.

 From acquisition to churn, how do I treat the customer in every part of the lifecycle?
 What do I say when things go wrong?
 When do I contact potential churners?